Class teacher: Mrs Wardleworth

 - Topic related homework will be issued at the beginning of each new half term, for which we encourage pupils to be as creative as possible!
 At the end of the half term, we will hold a homework gallery for pupils to share their projects and, if preferred, pupils can even upload their work straight to Seesaw to share in class.

 - Along with their homework, children will also receive their weekly spellings on a Friday and will be tested the following Thursday.

-- Children are required to read at home with either their reading book or by accessing Bug Club.
-Both their reading records and Bug Club will be checked daily to ensure children are reading enough at home.
+- Children are required to read at home.
+This can be any form of reading: online Bug Club books, school reading books, comics, stories, newspapers, library books etc. Both their reading records and Bug Club will be checked weekly to ensure children are reading enough at home.
 When children achieve 100 reads, they will be rewarded in assembly.

 - Children will also be expected to access Times Tables Rockstars regularly.
 By the end of Year 3, children are expected to know all of their 3, 4 and 8 times tables and this is a fun and interesting way which aids their learning and helps their confidence grow!